QueensGambit/CrazyAra/engine/src/rl/README.md

 unzip RISEv2-mobile.zip
 ```

+Alternatively, if a model file is already available on the host machine, you can move the model directory into the mounted docker directory.

 #### Selfplay

-After all, premilirary action have been done, you can finally start selfplay from a given checkpoint file, which is stored in the directory `/data/RL/model/`.
+After all premilirary action have been done, you can finally start selfplay from a given checkpoint file, which is stored in the directory `/data/RL/model/`.
 If you want to start learning from zero knowledge, you may use a set of weights which have initialized randomly.

 The python script [**rl_loop.py**](https://github.com/QueensGambit/CrazyAra/blob/master/engine/src/rl/rl_loop.py) is the main script for managing the reinforcement learning loop.
 It can be started in two different modes: a generator mode, and a generator+training mode.

 ```
-cd mv /root/CrazyAra/engine/src/rl
+cd /root/CrazyAra/engine/src/rl
 ```